DoxaAI/tetris-getting-started/README.md

 ## Implementing an agent

 First, clone this repository if you have not already done so.
-Then, you can start implementing your first agent by modifying the `play_move()` method of the agent in `submission/agent.py`.
+You can then start implementing your first agent by modifying the `play_move()` method of the agent in `submission/agent.py`.

-The current state of the Tetris board, `board`, is an argument to the `play_move()` method.
-This object contains all the information you'll need to decide an action to take.
-Feel free to take a look through the files in `submission/tetris` if you'd like to, but the most relevant information you'll need is:

-- `board.with_move()` and `board.with_moves()` return a copy of the board with an action, or list of actions, applied to it.
+The `play_move()` method receives the current Tetris board (`board`) as an argument and should return either a single `Action` or a sequence (i.e. a list) of actions, which will be performed in turn until the piece lands (at which point any remaining actions are discarded).

+The Tetris `Board` object (passed in as `board`) has a number of useful attributes:
-- `board.board`: a 2D list containing the current state of the Tetris board.
-Please note there is an extra row at index `[0]` (the top of the board) that you can exclude from any algorithms you may write.
-This row serves as a buffer for rotations directly after pieces spawn.
+- `board.board`: the current state of the Tetris board represented as a list of lists, where each inner list corresponds to a row.
+Note that our Tetris board has 21 rows and 10 columns, rather than only 20 rows, with the extra hidden row at index `0` serving as a buffer for rotations directly after pieces spawn.

-- `board.piece`: The current Tetris piece object that you are controlling.
+- `board.piece`: The current Tetris piece dropping down that you are controlling.
 - `board.piece.piece_type`: The type of the current Tetris piece.
-It can be one of: `{I, J, L, O, S, T, Z}`.
+It can be one of `I`, `J`, `L`, `O`, `S`, `T` or `Z`.

-The `play_move()` method should return at least one of the following actions:
+The board also exposes the `with_move()` and `with_moves()` methods, which return a copy of the board with the provided action or actions applied to the board, respectively.

+Actions are defined as follows:

 ```py
 class Action(IntEnum):